+- Open the NFS Client configuration panel.

+Global login options automatically appear.

-- 1 Open the NFS Client configuration wizard. - 2 To actually start your NFS client, click the Enable checkbox.
-Your NFS Client is available for use and can now be accessed through your Windows software. - To disable your NFS Client, click the Enable checkbox again.
-When the checkbox is empty, your NFS client is disabled. - 3 To print via NFS, click the Enable Printing checkbox. - Click Next.
+- 2 To actually start your NFS client, click the Enable checkbox.

+Your NFS Client is available for use and can now be accessed through your Windows software.

+To disable your NFS Client, click the Enable checkbox again.
+When the checkbox is empty (), your NFS client is disabled.
-Default User Information options appear:

-- 5 In the Username field, type the name your System Administrator has assigned to you for the NFS servers you plan to connect to. - 6 In the Password field, type the password associated with your user name for the NFS servers you plan to connect to. - 7 Click Next.Authentication options appear.
+In the Global Username field, type the name your System Administrator has assigned to you for the NFS servers you plan to connect to.

+In the Global Password field, type the password associated with your user name for the NFS servers you plan to connect to.